elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-alpha-helices-and-betapleated-sheets-contribute-to-a-proteins-secondary-structure.md

 url: /learn/biotechnology/questions/how-do-alpha-helices-and-betapleated-sheets-contribute-to-a-proteins-secondary-structure
 score: -1.0
 related_article1:
-    id: 166838
+    id: 166847
-    title: What role do hormones play in the regulation of gene expression?
+    title: >-
+        How does the active site of an enzyme facilitate substrate binding?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-role-do-hormones-play-in-the-regulation-of-gene-expression
+    url: /learn/biotechnology/questions/how-does-the-active-site-of-an-enzyme-facilitate-substrate-binding
 related_article2:
-    id: 166846
+    id: 166839
-    title: What are the causes and effects of protein denaturation on its function?
+    title: >-
+        Describe the components of an amino acid and their significance.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-causes-and-effects-of-protein-denaturation-on-its-function
+    url: /learn/biotechnology/questions/describe-the-components-of-an-amino-acid-and-their-significance
 related_article3:
-    id: 166847
+    id: 166836
-    title: How does the active site of an enzyme facilitate substrate binding?
+    title: >-
+        What are the primary functions of proteins in providing structural support within cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-the-active-site-of-an-enzyme-facilitate-substrate-binding
+    url: /learn/biotechnology/questions/what-are-the-primary-functions-of-proteins-in-providing-structural-support-within-cells
 related_article4:
-    id: 166838
+    id: 166839
-    title: What role do hormones play in the regulation of gene expression?
+    title: >-
+        Describe the components of an amino acid and their significance.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-role-do-hormones-play-in-the-regulation-of-gene-expression
+    url: /learn/biotechnology/questions/describe-the-components-of-an-amino-acid-and-their-significance
 related_article5:
-    id: 166844
+    id: 166847
-    title: What interactions are involved in the tertiary structure of proteins?
+    title: >-
+        How does the active site of an enzyme facilitate substrate binding?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-interactions-are-involved-in-the-tertiary-structure-of-proteins
+    url: /learn/biotechnology/questions/how-does-the-active-site-of-an-enzyme-facilitate-substrate-binding
 ---

 &nbsp;